Christiane F.: The film

-In 1981, the book was adapted into a film that was directed by Uli Edel and produced by Bernd Eichinger and Hans Weth.
+In 1981, the book was adapted into the film Christiane F. which was directed by Uli Edel and produced by Bernd Eichinger and Hans Weth.
 The screenplay was written by Herman Weigel and Natja Brunckhorst played the role of the titular character.
 Its title in Germany was Christiane F. – Wir Kinder vom Bahnhof Zoo, and in English-speaking countries Christiane F.

 Much of the movie is shot in the actual surroundings of Gropiusstadt and Bahnhof Zoo.
 David Bowie, Christiane's favorite singer at the time of the interviews that informed the book, appears as himself in a concert.
 Bowie also provided the movie's soundtrack that was released in Germany in 1981.

 In a December 2013 interview, Felscherinow stated that she attended the German premiere of the film with Bowie, who picked her up in a chauffeured limousine: "I thought David Bowie was going to be the star of my movie, but it was all about me."
 Felscherinow agreed that the film was an accurate portrayal of her life at the time, but revealed that she does not like the film "that much":

 it doesn't describe how I grew up, how I was neglected by my parents.
 My father was a drinker and he abused my sister and me.
 He was choleric and my mom just did nothing, She was more into her affair with another man and her beauty.
 I was so lonely when I was a kid.
 I just wanted to belong; I was struggling with the world.